Travelling around London

 Please remember, when buying an Oyster product you must touch your card twice - once to show what type of card you have before you select what you want to add to your card, and once again when you have paid, to ensure that it loads the product you have purchased correctly.
 If you don't touch the card for a second time you could end up losing the cash you paid or having money taken from your credit/debit card but not having your product added to you card.

-You also need to make sure that you do not hit the 'back' button on your computer once you have entered your card details if you buy a ticket over the internet.
+If you buy a ticket over the internet you also need to make sure that you do not hit the 'back' button on your computer once you have entered your card details.

 Oyster is designed for simple journeys, usually with a gap between each one.
 So it might be better to use a Travelcard if you want to make lots of rail journeys one after the other without a gap between each one, especially if you arrive at one station and depart from a different one nearby.
 This is because many nearby stations are linked by out of station interchanges which join journeys together and could mean that you exceed the maximum time allowed for a journey between two points.
 The maximum journey time allowed depends on the distance involved and the frequency of trains.